-The following discussion and analysis of our financial condition as of December 31, 2010 and results of operations for the three and six months ended December 31, 2010 and 2009 should be read together with our condensed consolidated financial statements and related notes included elsewhere in this report.
-This discussion and analysis contains forward-looking statements that involve risks, uncertainties and assumptions, including statements regarding the extent and timing of future revenues and expenses, statements regarding reimbursement rates, statements regarding regulatory requirements, statements regarding future orders, statements regarding our strategic alliance with Siemens AG, statements regarding the manuf acture and deployment of our products, statements regarding market position, sales cycle, revenues, earnings or other financial results, and other statements using words such as "anticipates," "believes," "could," "estimates," "expects," "forecasts," "intends," "may," "plans," "projects," "should," "will" and "would," and words of similar import and the negatives thereof.
+The following discussion and analysis of our financial condition as of March 31, 2011 and results of operations for the three and nine months ended March 31, 2011 and 2010 should be read together with our condensed consolidated financial statements and related notes included elsewhere in this report.
+This discussion and analysis contains forward-looking statements that involve risks, uncertainties and assumptions, including statements regarding the extent and timing of future revenues and expenses, statements regarding reimbursement rates, statements regarding regulatory requirements, statements regarding future orders, statements regarding our strategic alliance with Siemens AG, statements regarding the manufacture and deployment of our products, statements regarding market position, sales cycle, revenues, earnings or other financial results, statements regarding the proposed transaction with TomoTherapy, including the estimated dates for closing, and other statements using words such as "anticipates," "believes," "could," "estimates," "expects," "forecasts," "intends," "may," "plans," "projects," "should," "will" and "would," and words of similar import and the negatives thereof.
 Our actual results, performance or achievements could differ materially from those expressed or implied by the forward-looking statements on the basis of several factors, including those that we discuss in Risk Factors, set forth in Part II, Item 1A of this quarterly report on Form 10-Q. We encourage you to read that section carefully.
 We urge you not to place undue reliance on these forward-looking statements, which speak only as of the date of this report.
 All forward-looking statements included in this report are based on information available to us on the date of this report, and we assume no obligation to update any forward-looking statements contained in this report.